 While everybody else is talking about the required items on the food labels, let’s look at the nutrients not required on a food label.

 It is essential information for consumers and manufacturers.
 As a manufacturer of a food product, you would not have to spend extra resources on labeling.
-However, as a customer, you will have a better idea about the “extras” mentioned on a food label, saving your time and reducing confusion.
+However, as a customer, reading these labels, you will have a better idea about the “extras” mentioned on a food label, saving your time and reducing confusion.

 What are the necessary ingredients on a food label?

 According to FDA, the nutrients associated with common diseases, like blood pressure, heart problems, diabetes, and obesity, should be listed on the label.

 So, with such a consideration, the disclosure about calorie count, sodium, sugar, fats, carbohydrates, etc., is essential.
 You cannot ignore it.

 What are the optional ingredients on a food label?